The Importance Of Pre-School Teachers In The Development Of Children

 The work of a daycare teacher includes more than just watching children every day.
 In addition to ensuring that children are safe, the teacher is responsible for their health, development, nutrition, and education.

-The teacher of kindergarten schools teaches children to express themselves and to be understood through language : to order words in a sentence, to ask a question, to tell a small story, to name objects, to sing a nursery rhyme, to recite from memory Poems.
-He also introduces them to the writing: how to hold a pencil, write their first name in cursive, draw a circle, a square and a triangle, cut etc.
+The teacher of kindergarten schools teaches children to express themselves and to be understood through language: to order words in a sentence, to ask a question, to tell a small story, to name objects, to sing a nursery rhyme, to recite from memory Poems.
+He also introduces them to writing: how to hold a pencil, write their first name in cursive, draw a circle, a square, and a triangle, cut, etc.

-It helps them to locate themselves in space, move, to speak with their bodies, to develop their imagination, attention to the world around them, their concentration.
-It ‘ Also acts to put them in contact with new technologies (digital tablet, computer, and camera??).
-Finally, its role is to make them become autonomous pupils, respectful of others, rules and group life Education and training
+It helps them to locate themselves in space, move, speak with their bodies, develop their imagination, pay attention to the world around them, their concentration.
+It ‘ Also acts to put them in contact with new technologies (digital tablets, computers, and cameras??).
+Finally, its role is to make them become autonomous pupils, respectful of others, rules, and group life Education and training

 Good nursery teachers do not do this without Montessori teacher training in Mumbai.
 They have taken courses in child development, and understand the achievements and skills that children should learn at each age.
 Through classes and training, they also know how to plan appropriate activities and strategies to help children achieve those accomplishments.